dynaroars/igen/README.md

 ### Experiments ###

-*GNU Coreutils*: We use gcc and gcov to obtain coverage information for coreutil commands.
-To get start, let's download coreutils-8-23 from http://ftp.gnu.org/gnu/coreutils/coreutils-8.23.tar.xz.
+*GNU Coreutils*: We use `gcc` and `gcov` to obtain coverage information for coreutil commands.
+First, download coreutils-8-23 from http://ftp.gnu.org/gnu/coreutils/coreutils-8.23.tar.xz.
 Then unpack and cd to the coreutils-8.23 dir.
 Next we'll compile these programs as follows.

 *NOTE*: if you move this directory to a different location,  it's best to recompile everything again.